ivan-ngchakming/Facial-Recognition-Database-Management-System/README.md

 https://github.com/dmajkic/redis/downloads

 ## Features
 ### Facial Recognition
 Find a face match by supplying an input image, and the system will search the database to locate possible matches

+1. face identification

+    Classifies a face to a specific identity selected from existing profile in the database

+2. face verification

+    Determine whether a pair of faces belongs to the same identity so un-identified faces can be grouped together

 ### Web Crawling
 Launch web crawling workers to craw through social platforms for images and profiles